Aetopia/ZetaConfig/README.md

     The Special K framelimiter is used since the ingame Min/Max FPS are set to 960 allow for aggressive dynamic resolution scaling for better performance.

 ### From Resolution Enforcer
-1. Ability to enforce specific resolution upon specific application being is utilized.
+1. Ability to enforce a specific resolution upon a specific application when being it is utilized.
 2. UWP & Win32 app support.

 # Does ZetaConfig alter any Halo Infinite settings?